admlguide/adml-schema/README.md

 # adml-schema

-The JSON schema for ADML and documentation.
+Welcome to the JSON schema for ADML and documentation.

+For more information the schema and on AADML, please see the [ADML GitHub Pages site](https://admlguide.github.io/).